 What Should You Do To Protect Yourself From an Airborne Virus?

-While we don’t know for sure if the novel coronavirus is airborne or not (as of the writing of this article), some of the lessons we learned from other airborne viruses can be applied here.
+While we don’t know for sure if the novel coronavirus is airborne or not (as of the writing of this article), it is a definite possibility.
+Either way, some of the lessons we learned from other airborne viruses can be applied here.
 If COVID-19 is not airborne, these precautions will not hurt, and some also apply for droplet transmission.

 - Minimize proximity- Airborne viruses can spread easily through everyday interactions like talking and breathing.
 Removing yourself from close-contact situations and properly social distancing will help reduce the risk of catching COVID-19.